slash2009/XWMM/README.md

 XWMM - XBMC Web Media Manager
 ====

-### MAIN REPO (Master):
+### Gotham REPO:
-Will contain all of the developers and other contributors work which should come as patches from all corners and then picked and merged in other
+Will contain all of the developers and other contributors work which should come as patches from all corners and then picked and merged to this repo
-Branched repositories for e.g. Frodo

 Information should be posted here and some rudimentary format about XWMM etc and extended as necessary.
 - - -